In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

 SC Code 12-6-2220 and 12-6-2230 provide that certain classes of income, less related expenses, are allocated.
 The income remaining after allocation is apportioned in accordance with

 SC Code 12-6-2240.
 South Carolina generally requires the use of one of the following apportionment methods:

 If a partnership has more than 50 partners, we request that you submit the K-1 information on a CD in any file format that is compatible with Microsoft Word or Excel.

-The CD should be labeled with the following information: partnership name, Federal Employer Identification Number, SC partnership file number, and tax year.
+The CD should be labeled with the following information: partnership name, FEIN, SC partnership file number, and tax year.

 Excel spreadsheets are also accepted.
 We will continue to accept paper K-1s but request the CD or spreadsheet method of reporting.
 Permission does not need to be obtained from this office to submit K-1s by these methods.

 Pay online by credit card or electronic check using our free tax portal,

 dor.sc.gov/pay.
 Select Business Income Tax Payment to get started.

 If paying by check or money order, make check payable to the SC Department of Revenue, include name of partnership and FEIN on payment.
 Attach check or money order to the paper return.